Justinfungi/Basic/README.md

 # Use sftp to transfer file

-    "sftp your_cs_gpu_farm_account_name@IP_address",
+    sftp account_name@IP_address
+    password,
-    type in your password, then run "put xxxx .", where xxxx is the path
+    put xxxx , where xxxx is the path

 # Connect jupyter in remote server